 Suann’s work ethic and commitment is a testament to her coworkers and the families she serves.

-Born and raised here in Nova Scotia’s Annapolis Valley, Mark is a graduate of the Nova Scotia Teacher’s College- Child Development Services Program.
+Born and raised here in Nova Scotia’s Annapolis Valley, Mark is a graduate of the Nova Scotia Teachers College- Child Development Services Program.
 He joined us in 1996, as the instructor of the Jump-Start program.
-Since those early days he has grown to become a valuable resource and team member as our Children’s Program Co-ordination is Kings County.
+Since those early days he has grown to become a valuable resource and team member as our Children’s Program Co-ordinator in Kings County.

-Since 2013, Mark has partnered with CentreStage Theatre as one of the Artistic Directors of the summer theatre camp programs.
-He has written, produced and directed 7 productions for the stage.
-His theatre camps have been wildly successful!
+In 2013, Mark partnered with CentreStage Theatre as one of the Artistic Directors of the summer theatre camp programs.
+He has written, produced and directed 7 children’s plays for the stage since that time.
 His photographic work also is featured heavily throughout this website.
 We truly appreciate his artistic talent and energy!
-Mark says, “One of the greatest opportunities we have as Children’s staff, is creating lasting positive experiences and memories.”
+Mark says, “One of the greatest opportunities we have as children’s program staff is creating lasting positive experiences and memories.”